CS5001-tempname-Team/Senior-Design/User-Guide.md

 ```

 ### How do I run ...
-Ensure the following ports are exposed for incoming traffic to Virtuoso:
+Ensure the following ports are exposed for incoming traffic to ... :

 ```
 80, 4000, 5000, 8080, and 8888